-Occupational Therapy Essex is an independent occupational therapy practice specialising in working with children with Developmental Coordination Disorder (DCD)/Dyspraxia, Hypermobility, Developmental Delay and those with handwriting difficulties.
+Occupational Therapy Essex is an independent occupational therapy practice specialising in working with children with Developmental Coordination Disorder (DCD)/Dyspraxia, Hypermobility, Autism, Developmental Delay and those with handwriting difficulties.

 Every family or school can expect a personalised service and individual attention.
 Goals are set to meet each individual’s priorities and are worked towards within agreed timescales.
 If it is felt that a child’s needs can be better met elsewhere information will be provided and alternatives will be suggested.

 Fees are set according to the time, expertise and resources required to provide a professional service.
 This includes face-to-face time as well as report writing, liaison with others, planning and travel.
 Discounts are available for regular contracts.

 For more information or a no obligation quotation please contact Lead Occupational Therapist Abi Johnson

 Abi graduated in 1999 with a BSc (Hons) Occupational Therapy from Brunel University, London.
 Post-graduate NHS work experience includes working with adults in a variety of Mental Health settings and Orthopaedics.
 She started working with children in the NHS in 2001 and a second maternity break in 2009 led to a change in direction to embark on private practice.

 Areas of particular interest include working with children with coordination disorders, hypermobility, handwriting difficulties and anxiety.